-As people run down the sidewalks of busy city streets and exercise during peak pollution periods, an easy to implement feature is to send real-time alerts when pollution is too high for exercising.
+As people run down the sidewalks of busy city streets and exercise during peak pollution periods, an easy-to-implement feature is to send real-time alerts when pollution is too high for exercising.
 The alerts could also include suggestions on where the air is cleaner.

-But this can also be taken a step further: how about optimizing routes in real-time, and offering runners the healthiest workout, by indicating the “clean air route”?
+But this can also be taken a step further: How about optimizing routes in real-time, and offering runners the healthiest workout, by indicating the “clean air route”?
 The possibilities are endless.

-‘You usually run between 8 and 10 am, when air pollution is higher than the daily average - and suggest recommendations for future workouts - 9 pm at night tends to be the best time to workout in your area, or if you want to run in the morning, try the Golden Gate Park, 10 min away.’
+‘You usually run between 8 and 10 am, when there is poor air quality - and suggest recommendations for future workouts - 9 pm at night tends to be the best time to work out in your area, or if you want to run in the morning, try the Golden Gate Park, 10 min away.’

 Another way is to summarize pollution exposure during the run or even the entire day.

 Take Your Fitness App to The Next Level With Live Environmental Insights